CawingCorvidz/CawingCorvidz/README.md

 ࣪ ִֶָ☾. ࣪Don't expect me to respond to everything, if i dont respond, please be patient with me and whisper chat with me instead (i'm more likely to respond with whispers) . :) ִֶָ☾.

-࣪ ִֶָ☾. ࣪Please don't copy any of my ponies, inspo is genuinely okay but don't full on copy my entire pony please <3 ִֶָ☾.
+࣪ ִֶָ☾.  inspo is genuinely okay but don't full on copy my entire pony please <3 ִֶָ☾.

 ࣪ ִֶָ☾.
 Tone tags are highly appreciated <3 ִֶָ☾.